EricLarueMartin/SHVFeedthroughFilter/README.md

 Version with a pigtail.
 ![SHV to Pigtail Feedthrough Filter](https://github.com/EricLarueMartin/SHVFeedthroughFilter/blob/main/SHVFeedthroughFilter.png)
-For a pigtail the filter is sealed with a 11/16 inch OD copper washer soldered to the tube, wire braid soldered to the washer, and the gap around the cable sealed with epoxy.
+For this pigtail the filter is sealed with a 11/16 inch OD copper washer soldered to the tube, wire braid soldered to the washer, and the gap around the cable sealed with epoxy.
 This results in a complete Faraday cage around the filter.

 A bleeder resistor on the load side of this filter will result in voltage drop across the series resistors.
 Bleeder resistors are not required if stored energy is under 10 J.